Metalnem/mijailovic.net/_drafts/fuzzing.md

 impressive library, but I didn't have the time to play with it back then.
 Ever since that, it’s GitHub page has been sitting in my bookmarks, until few weeks ago I found [this great article](https://medium.com/@dgryski/go-fuzz-github-com-arolek-ase-3c74d5a3150c) that explained go-fuzz usage step by step.
-Now I had no excuse for not being familiar with go-fuzz, so I decided to finally try it.
+Now that I had no excuse for not being familiar with go-fuzz, I decided to finally try it.

 ## Getting started

-Other people have already written good go-fuzz tutorials, so I won't go into all details of using go-fuzz in this post, but I will point you to the articles and talks that will get you up to speed quickly.
+Other people have already written good go-fuzz tutorials, so I won't go into all the details of using go-fuzz in this post, but I will point you to the articles and talks that will get you up to speed quickly.

 The best way to get started with go-fuzz is to read Damian Gryski's